gluster/distaf/README.md

    chkconfig server_rpycd --add
    chkconfig server_rpycd on

-4. Source the config.sh file which has information about test environment.

 How to run
 =============

 ###On the management node
+ - Source the config.sh file which has information about test environment

  - To run only a specific test case: `python main.py -t basic_test`

    - To run multiple test cases: `python main.py -t "basic_test0 basic_test1"`